susanodii/Glasp/Glasp.md

 To copy and paste all the video transcript to a note taking app :

-- click on the copy icon located at top right
+- Click on the copy icon located at top right.

   ![](images/copy_transcript.png)

-- paste on any note taking app of your choice
+- Paste on any note taking app of your choice

 ![](images/notion.png)